mprofitlich/gulp-json-css/readme.md

 Type: `object`

+##### targetPre

+Type: `string`
+Default: `scss`

+Defines the target preprocessor for which JSON files should be converted.

 ##### delim

 Type: `string`
 Default: `-`

-String used to delimit nested objects.
+Delimiter used to chain nested objects keys to a simple variables.
 For example, if `delim` is `'-'`, then

 ```js
 {